By Rae Lynn DeAngelis

 Each time the confessional door closed, the hollowed sound reverberated off the marble walls.
 Muffled voices followed.
 I secretly wished I could hear.
 When the door reopened, my classmate looked no worse for the wear.
 That was encouraging!

-When it was my turn, I wanted to run out of the church and never look back but, of course, I couldn’t.
-I had to face my fate like everyone else.
+Some confessions were quick.
+Some were longer.
+I assumed some had more sin to confess than others.
+When it was my turn, I wanted to run but couldn’t.
+I had to face my fear of the unknown like everyone else.

-As I entered into the closet-like confessional, I noted an unexpected smell, a combination of musty wood and men’s aftershave.
+As I entered into the closet-like confessional, I noted an unexpected smell, a combination of old musty wood and men’s aftershave.
 I was thankful to see a privacy screen between me and the priest.
-With my identity hidden, I sat down, swallowed hard, and began my rehearsed confession.
+With my identity hidden, I sat down, swallowed hard, and muttered my rehearsed confession.
 I painted with broad strokes to ensure I covered all the bases.
 After all, seven years is a long time.

 When I ran out of things to confess I fell silent and waited for my penance (or as my seven year old mind processed it – punishment).
-If memory serves me correctly, two “Our Fathers” and three “Hail Marys” were sufficient to wipe the slate clean.
+If memory serves me correctly, two “Our Fathers” and three “Hail Marys” were sufficient to wipe the sin-slate clean.
 I went back to my seat, kneeled down, and began to pray.
-Back in the classroom, we compared our penalties.
-We decided more prayers equaled greater sin… or at least that was our understanding of how it worked.
-Forgiveness had to be earned, and prayer was the punishment, a mindset that took years to overcome.

 Do you know why?

-I didn’t understand it as a child, but I do now.
-Prayer following confession was not a form of punishment.
-It was a way to turn away from our sin and turn back to God.
-Now that I’m an adult, prayer is a special time of intimacy with my Heavenly Father.
+Prayer is a special time of intimacy with my Heavenly Father.
 It is the means through which I have developed a deep and abiding relationship with Jesus.
 No fancy words.
 I just talk to God like He’s my best friend, because He is.
-And when I combine my words with God’s Word, my devotion time becomes even more fulfilling!
-It has become one of my favorite ways to pray.
+And when I combine my words with God’s Words, my devotion time becomes even more fulfilling!
+Incorporating scripture has become one of my favorite ways to pray.
 Here’s an example:

 Lord, you are my all in all, my Rock and my Redeemer (Psalm 19:14).
 Before a word is on my tongue you know it completely (Psalm 139:4).
-Your love and forgiveness know no bounds (Romans 8:39).
+Your love and forgiveness knows no bounds (Romans 8:39).
 When I come before you in humble submission and confess my sin, no payment is required because you marked my debt paid in full (John 19:30).
 Search me, O God and know my heart; test me and know my anxious thoughts.
 See if there is any offensive way in my and lead me in your ways everlasting (Psalm 139:23).
 I can’t get enough of you, Jesus.
 I am like a broken cistern that leaks.
 Pour into me each and every day.
 (Jeremiah 2:13) Give me an undivided heart, that I may fear your name (Psalm 86:11).
 I am yours, Lord, now and forever.
 Forgive me, renew me, and transform me.
 Thank you, Lord, for answered prayer.